VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ### Ensuring That Commands are Always Sent

-To ensure that the system always sends commands when the **RegistrationProcess** saves its state requires transactional behavior.
+To ensure that the system always sends commands when the **RegistrationProcess** workflow saves its state requires transactional behavior.
 This requires the team to implement a psuedo-transaction because it is not possible to enlist the Windows Azure Service Bus in a distributed transcation.

+The solution adopted by the team for the V3 release ensures that the system persists any commands that the **RegistrationProcess** tries to send but that fail.
+When the system next reloads the **RegistrationProcess** workflow, it tries to re-send the failed commands.
+If this fails, then the workflow cannot be loaded and cannot process any further messages until the cause of the failure is resolved.

 ## Optimizing the Interactions Between the UI and the Domain